The Gryphon (TV series)

-The Gryphon (Der Greif) is a German TV series with Jeremias Meyer, Lea Drinda, Zoran Pingel] and Theo Trebs.
+The Gryphon (Der Greif) is a German TV series with Jeremias Meyer, Lea Drinda, Zoran Pingel and Theo Trebs.
 Directed by Sebastian Marka (episodes 1, 2, 5 and 6) and Max Zähle (episodes 3 and 4) based on an idea by Sebastian Marka and Erol Yesilkaya, who also acted as the showrunner.
-The scripts are based on the fantasy novel Der Greif by Wolfgang Hohlbein and Heike Hohlbein from 1989.
-The series was released in May 2023 on Amazon (company)'s Prime Video published.
+The scripts are based on the 1989 fantasy novel Der Greif by Wolfgang Hohlbein and Heike Hohlbein.
+The series was released on May 25, 2023 on Amazon Prime Video.

 Plot

 The small town of Krefelden in 1994: 16-year-old Mark runs a record store next to school together with his big brother Thomas and his friend Memo.
 When the new girl Becky moves into town, she and Mark soon become close.

 One day, Thomas introduces his little brother to an old family tradition: Mark should enter his name in the family chronicle.
 The book has been passed down from the men in the family to their sons for centuries.
 It describes a fantastic world in which a cruel creature, The Gryphon, exercises his reign of terror and which, according to Thomas, really exists.
 It is their job to fight The Gryphon.
 Mark doesn't want to hear anything about it at first, because ten years earlier his father Karl, apparently driven mad by the chronicle, set himself on fire in the cemetery.
 But Mark soon has to realize that the world of The Gryphon is real.

 When Thomas is kidnapped by the stone slave hunters in the world of The Gryphon, Mark decides to save him.
 But The Gryphon is actually after Mark, because Mark is the world traveler, the only being who can travel between our world and The Gryphon's world using his imagination alone.
 Everyone else relies on a portal that is hidden in a church in Krefelden.
 Should The Gryphon kill Mark, this gift would pass to him.

 Mark hopes for help from Memo and Becky.
 But Dr. Peters, Mark's therapist and Becky's father, convinces her to stay away from Mark.
 Nobody knows that Dr. Peters is actually an illusionist, a being from the world of gryphons who can change his shape.
 It tries to cause Mark to have fits of rage, as these give The Gryphon strength.
 Because Mark's mother Petra believes that her youngest son also seems to be descending into madness, she tries to have him committed to a closed institution.
 During the attempt, an employee of the psychiatric clinic is killed, apparently by Mark, but actually by the illusionist.